dimidasko/radio-archive/README.md

 - available_shows.json is a list of all radio shows in all main radio stations of ertecho to allow easy discovery of new interesting shows
 - discover-shows.py is a python script to create the available_shows.json
 - update-archive.py is a python script to create bookmarks of previously aired sessions of favorite shows
+- .github/workflows/weekly_update.yml is a github actions scheduled task for running an update of the archives from recently aired shows.
+It tries its best to be as light on the ertecho site as possible by fetching only info about new sessions
 - other json files are the archives of previously aired sessions

 ## Disclaimer